 Segmentation of the person from the background is the first step in our fall detection process.
-In the current state, person detection is kept simple and a more sophisticated person detection will be part of future work.
-We apply simple background subtraction with a slowly adapting background model to detect motion [12].
+In the current state, person detection is kept simple since and a more sophisticated person detection will be part of future work.
+We apply simple background subtraction with a slowly adapting background model to detect motion.
 To remove noise from the motion image we make use of several morphological operations.
-Since the system is designed for elderly living alone, we simply choose the largest connected component to mark the region representing the person.
-Detection of multiple persons at the same time is not considered, as automatic fall detection and alarming is assumed to be unnecessary when more than one person is present.
-The result of the human detection procedure is a mask with a rough silhouette of the human in each camera frame, i.e. a set of silhouette pixels $\mathcal{P}{c,i}$, where c is the camera index and i is the frame index.
+Since in our test videos there is only one person in the room, we simply choose the largest connected component to mark the region representing the person.
+The result of this procedure is a mask with a rough silhouette of the human in each camera frame, i.e. a set of silhouette pixels $\mathcal{P}{c,i}$, where c is the camera index and i is the frame index.
 These silhouette pixels serve as input for the 3D human reconstruction.